joolfe/postman-util-lib/README.md

 # ROADMAP

+- Refactor test and split in different files
+- Create a util for test with constant and method
+- Add check of all the fields in my methods.
+- Create a method for the other authentication method for openid.
 - Check is rsassign is available as variables or not.
 - Add coverage to the test
 - Add more test for mssing parameters, defaults...